alcrene/sinn-full/README.md

 - **Modular workflows**
   Add new data sources, models or optimizers components without changing those that already suit your problem.
 - **Modular models**
-  Dynamical systems are defined in a way that closely parallels their equations, thanks to the functionality of [sinn](https://github.com/mackelab/sinn).
+  Dynamical systems are defined in a way that closely parallels their equations, thanks to the functionality of [Sinn](https://github.com/mackelab/sinn).
   + Only the parameters and update equations need to be specified.
     + In particular, each equation is defined _separately_, which means they can also be tested separetely.
 This makes extending and modifying complex models _much_ easier.
-  + _sinn_ models automatically assemble their equations into a complete simulator, which can be called with their  `integrate` method.
+  + _Sinn_ models automatically assemble their equations into a complete simulator, which can be called with their  `integrate` method.
   + Equations are translated to C-code and compiled using [aesara](https://aesara.readthedocs.io), enabling fast simulation.
     + Translation can be done with either the default Theano generator or the newer (but experimental) [JAX generator](https://docs.pymc.io/notebooks/GLM-hierarchical-jax.html).
   + **Objective functions can be automatically differentiated through the entire simulator,** enabling the optimization of complex model with analytical gradients.